Berenty Reserve, Madagascar: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and E. Check that you pick the correct type.
-Many adapters currently available are just plug changers and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and E. It's important that you choose the necessary kind.
+The majority of adapters currently sold are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most locations.

-If you go to the Arembelo Museum of Art and Tradition, wear museum-appropriate clothing and take:
+If you see the Arembelo Museum of Art and Tradition, wear museum-appropriate clothing and take:

 What to wear/what to pack: